How to Find Frequent Flyer Deals in 2025

 United Airline.

-Wallet Hub compiled a list of the best frequent flyer programs based on various criteria, including the value of rewards points and miles to blackout-date policies.
+U.S. News compiled a list of the best frequent flyer programs based on various criteria, including how easy it is to earn a free flight and flight options.
 Here are the top five:

 Because each program offers rewards a bit differently and those programs change periodically, make sure to do your research.
 The best program for frequent flyers may not be the same program for average or light flyers.
 And what worked for you last year might not be the best plan this year.
 It’s all about your flying frequency and individual needs.